 On this day in 2000, David Coulthard and Mika Hakkinen secured a McLaren 1-2 at Magny Cours after an exciting battle with Michael Schumacher who started from the pole position, but the race will be remembered by Coulthard’s middle finger to Schumacher when duo battled for the lead.

 The ninth race of the 2000 season championship was the French GP on Magny Cours.
 After eight races, Schumacher had a credible lead in the championship (56 points), with Coulthard (34), Hakkinen (32) and teammate Barrichello (30) closest to him.
-Ferrari led the 80-point constructor while McLaren had 66.
+Ferrari led the constructors’ championship with 80 points while McLaren had 66.

 Michael Schumacher had a brilliant start of the season with three wins in the first three races, also winning at Nurburgring and Montreal.
 The German had five wins in the first eight races, despite retiring from the leading position in Monaco due to the overheating of the rear suspension.